Persian revolts against the Rashidun Caliphate: Socio-economic conflicts

 Islamic sources recognise the Persian resistance faced during its conquest.
-The Isfahan province held a rebellion after its initial submission, enforcing renewed military efforts to re-establish Arab control over it.
+The Isfahan province held a rebellion after its initial submission, requiring renewed military efforts to re-establish Arab control over it.
 Moreover, the nobility and common people in various regions like Khorasan and Fars offered resistance to Caliph Uthman's reign, resulting in multiple military responses to suppress the rebels.

 Rebellions against Uthman

+Early Rebellions in Shahpur & Kazerun

+The rebellions in Persian regions broke out significantly due to the instability caused by the changing of governors of Basra and Kufa or in the early days of a new caliph.
+Similarly, after the murder of the second Rashidun caliph Umar, the cities of Shahpur and Kazerun rose in revolt.

+Rebellions in Ray & Hamdan

+In the early years of Uthman's reign, during the second instigation of Sa'd ibn Abi Waqqas as the governor of Kufa, the cities of Hamdan and Ray rose in revolt against the Arabs.
+Sa'd sent Ala ibn Wahab to suppress the revolt in Hamadan.
+Ray was suppressed by Qarza ibn Ka'b al-Ansari and made to pay the kharaj and jizya taxes.
+The peace made with the nobility of the city in 646 failed to last long.